Topics covered in this article:

 The user exporting the report must be a Domain Admin.
 You can check the Report History & Comments section near the bottom of an individual report to see who exported it.

-If the report exporter is not a domain admin, all company card expenses will export to the default account selected in the Non-Reimbursable section of your Export configuration settings under Admin > [Policy Name] > Connections > Configure.
+If the report exporter is not a domain admin, all company card expenses will export to the default account selected in the Non-Reimbursable section of your Export configuration settings under Settings > Policies > [Policy Name] > Connections > Configure.

 Has the card been mapped under the correct policy?